 Due to duties on European imports in the United States, food prices will rise sharply

-New duties on European goods, which should come into force at the end of this month, may mean that your bill for food or food in restaurants may increase sharply - especially as the holiday season approaches.
+New duties on European goods, due to take effect later this month, could mean your grocery bill or restaurant bill could skyrocket - especially as the holiday season approaches.

-It all started as a dispute about international trade over subsidies in the aviation industry, but it led to the fact that the World Trade Organization “awarded” the United States the opportunity to establish duties on goods from the European Union in the amount of 7,5 billion dollars, writes ABC News.
+It all started as a dispute over international trade over subsidies to the aviation industry, but led to the World Trade Organization "awarding" the United States with the ability to impose duties on goods from the European Union in the amount of $ 7,5 billion, writes ABC News.

 Although some of these duties are for aircraft, most of them are for agricultural products, mainly from France, Germany, Spain and the UK.

-The duty of 25% will apply to products such as German coffee, Scotch whiskey, British cookies, Spanish olives, Italian cheeses, French wines and many others - among the many tariffs for goods from the EU that are due to take effect on October 18.
+The 25% duty will apply to products such as German coffee, Scotch whiskey, British biscuits, Spanish olives, Italian cheeses, French wines and more - among a host of tariffs on EU goods due to take effect October 18.

-US food accounts "will grow significantly, at least by 25-40%, depending on the retailer," Phil Kafarakis, president of the Specialized Food Association, told ABC News on Monday.
-The costs in this case are likely to be borne directly by consumers, since manufacturers have been notified too shortly before the duties begin.
+US food bills “will rise significantly, by at least 25-40%, depending on the retailer,” Specialty Food Association president Phil Kafarakis told ABC News Monday.
+The costs are likely to be borne directly by consumers, as producers were notified too shortly before the duties began.

-“These duties will be introduced at the same time as two weeks notice, for the supply chain it is a very short period of time, so we believe that they will be transferred to consumers,” he said.
-“It’s sad that all this will happen on the eve of the holidays.”
+“These duties will be introduced at the same time as the two weeks' notice, which is a very short time for the supply chain, so we believe they will be passed on to consumers,” he said.
+“It's sad that all this will happen on the eve of the holidays.”

 On the subject: US imposes duties on European imports: what will rise in price